Animal suicide: Parasitism

 Certain types of parasites will cause their hosts to engage in suicidal behavior, through altering how the intermediate host acts, but this is not considered suicide (at least not considered suicide in a psychological or ethological sense).
 The change in the host's actions often benefit the parasite's search for a final host.
 A main example is the phylum Acanthocephala, which will direct its host to a predator so as to be eaten by the predator, their new definitive host.
 The parasitic worm Spinochordodes tellinii will develop in grasshoppers and crickets until it is grown, at which time it will cause its host to leap into water to its death so that the worm can reproduce in water.
 However, S. tellinii only causes its host to drown when the host is already close to water as opposed to seeking it out over large distances.

-Infection with Toxoplasma gondii has been shown to alter the behavior of mice and rats in ways thought to increase the rodents’ chances of being preyed upon by cats.
+Infection with Toxoplasma gondii has been shown to alter the behavior of mice and rats in ways thought to increase the rodents' chances of being preyed upon by cats—a desirable eventuality for the parasite as members of the cat family (felidae) are the only known definitive hosts in which this parasite may undergo sexual reproduction.
 Infected rodents show a reduction in their innate aversion to cat odors; while uninfected mice and rats will generally avoid areas marked with cat urine or with cat body odor, this avoidance is reduced or eliminated in infected animals.
 Moreover, some evidence suggests this loss of aversion may be specific to feline odors: when given a choice between two predator odors (cat or mink), infected rodents show a significantly stronger preference to cat odors than do uninfected controls.

 Suicide induction in intermediate hosts has been shown to help disperse the parasites to their final hosts.
 The intermediate host of Parvatrema affinis is the bivalve mollusc, Macoma balthica.
 The clams feed when in the sublittoral and tidal flat muds, and usually leave no conspicuous marks in the mud that could indicate their presence.
 However, infected clams are concentrated in the higher parts of the tidal flats, closer to shore, and leave conspicuous zig-zag markings in the sand.
 Visual and tactile cues have shown to be used by oyster catchers and other shore birds, the definitive hosts of the parasite.

+Example

+Tarsiers

+One of the proposed examples of animal suicide would most likely be the suicidal behavior of tarsiers that are kept in captivity.
+Tarsiers are nervous and shy by nature, and do not thrive in captivity.
+Many activities associated with captivity, such as camera flashes, being touched, and being kept in an enclosure, can stress the tarsiers.
+This stress can lead to sore eyes, which is an indication of a poor diet, and the lighting usually used in captivity can cause long-lasting damage to the eyes.
+When they feel too stressed out, they start beating their heads against hard surfaces, which leads to death.